28 mins read

 Final Thoughts

 As you learned throughout this guide, efficient subcontractor management is fundamental to the success of your projects.
-Setting up processes to ensure communication, compliance, and safety can significantly reduce the need for reworks that can cause significant delays.
+Whether coordinating timelines, measuring performance in real-time, or ensuring that legal requirements are met, managing subcontractors is fraught with challenges.
+However, establishing processes to ensure effective communication, quality, and safety can streamline the project and significantly reduce rework, delays, and cost overruns.

-Using specialized construction software, such as RIB Candy and BuildSmart, means main contractors have one source of project data to draw from.
-This eliminates duplication, creates data integrity, and eliminates errors, which are familiar consequences of managing subcontractors manually using platforms such as MS Excel.
+Using specialized construction software, such as RIB Candy and BuildSmart, is the most effective way to manage subcontractors.
+Having a single source of truth eliminates duplication, creates data integrity, and avoids errors – all familiar consequences of managing subcontractors manually using platforms such as MS Excel.

 Recording, storing, and managing this data digitally means previously complex reviews, such as subcontractor costs and performance per contract, become easier, faster, and more accurate.
 These systems also help to dismantle traditional workplace silos and ensure that the deeply insightful data produced by contractors is shared in uniform and easily understandable formats across all levels of the business, where required and with controlled access rights.